OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - [Macalester electric analysis spreadsheet](./otherSources/Macalester_Aggregated_Elec_Totals.xlsx)
   - [Getting energy on chilled water](./otherSources/HowToCalculateBTU_sOnCHWSystem.pdf)
   - [Steam flow info](./otherSources/steam_flow_measurement.pdf)

+## Historical

+### Meter types

+Meters currently store their meter type as 1 of 2 enums (now three with obvius).
+If we’re generalizing resources, users might be adding a lot of different types of meters.
+Do we want to let users register their own meter types?
+Does the meter type in the database actually do anything other than get stored right now?
+What’s actually the difference between Mamac and Metasys meters in the code (we really should check that we are receiving data for the correct meter type when it arrives)?

+- OED has now added the other type for meters that OED does not acquire data from and are unknown to OED.
+For now, we are not going to have user defined meters expect to add types as OED knows how to acquire data from a specific meter type.

+### Multiple readings tables

+All readings in the database are kept in a single readings table.
+Do we want to store all  reading types in this table or would there be any benefit in separating the different resources’ readings into multiple tables?
+When users add new resource types, do we automatically add a new table for it?

+- OED seems fast enough to get readings when there are lots of them.
+Also, with the ability to combine various resource types into a single group/grapth, it is less clear that separating them out is a good idea.
+At least for now we are not going to pursue this.

 ## Analysis of unit packages - Historical